This memorandum outlines changes for the number of days required for isolation and updated requirements for quarantine rounds.

 - Symptomatic patients shall be referred to a Registered Nurse (RN) or Provider for further evaluation as needed.

-Utilization of the above process shall be determined by the institution Leadership, including the Chief Medical Executives and in coordination with the Regional Health Care Executives.
+Institution leadership shall determine utilization of the above process.
+This will include the Chief Medical Executives and in coordination with the Regional Health Care Executives.
 This screening process shall remain in effect for the duration of critical staffing levels.